 WHAT MAKES THIS WINE UNIQUE?The man behind these magic is Antonio Barbadillo of the historical Sanluqeno winery, Barbadillo.
-This is a Single Vineyard Manzanilla called Las Canas, which is located within Pago Balbaína.
-The wines of Sacristia are the true definition of an en rama Manzanilla with Zero filtration, even just before bottling.
+This delicious Manzanilla is from an area called Las Canas, which is located within Pago Balbaína.
+The wines of Sacristia are the true definition of an 'en rama' Manzanilla with zero filtration, even just before bottling.
 Nada!
-This 10 year old Manzanilla has a thick and healthy flor from a total of 10 criaderas
+This 10 year old Manzanilla has a thick and healthy flor from multiple criaderas.

 LOCATION, SOIL, CLIMATE:The historical fishing port of Sanlúcar de Barrameda is situated within the northern province of Cádiz where the mouth of the Guadalquivir River flowing from Jaén, empties out into the Gulf of Cádiz and Atlantic Ocean on the southwestern coast of sunny Andalucía, Spain.
 The Albariza soil here is predominately pure white, calcium rich chalk that endures the hot, arid summers of southern Spain by baking a crust atop the sunshine drenched vineyards, preserving winter´s moisture below for hydration of the vines.
-The altitudes in this flat, coastal region range from 200-400ft.
+The altitudes in this flat, coastal region range from 200 to 400 feet.
 The temperatures in Sanlúcar de Barrameda are cooler than in Jerez de la Frontera and very desirable.
 With averages highs of 22C (72F) and lows of 13C (56F), there are nearly an impressive 3,000 hours of sunshine per year and the summers are glorious.
 Most of the 584 mm (23 in) of annual rainfall occurs from September through December.
 This region’s unique orientation and proximity to the seas offers incredible humidity and direct exposure to the desirable Poniente wind that captures the cool humidity necessary to feed the vigorous flor.
 Flor is a veil of Saccharomyces yeasts that forms atop biologically aged Sherries that is especially healthy in the coastal region Sanlúcar, hence it’s exclusivity to the sacred Manzanilla name.

-TASTING NOTES: It is a serious Manzanilla, bottled at around seven/eight years under flor, but this bottling seems a bit shy.
-Barbadillo has recently changed the source for his wines though I had the luck to taste all the previous six bottlings of this wine, all releases since 2010.
-It's really interesting to see the evolution of the wines in bottle as they take aromas of curry, sweet spices, cumin, quince, apricots and caramel; like a low alcohol Amontillado
+TASTING NOTES:This is a serious Manzanilla bottled at around seven or eight years under flor.
+In all releases since 2010, it's interesting to note the evolution of the wines in bottle as they take aromas of curry, sweet spices, cumin, quince, apricots and caramel (similar to what you may find in a low alcohol Amontillado).